About the Program

 The Food Studies Program was founded at Virginia Tech in 2020, based in the College of Liberal Arts and Human Sciences.
 It aims to bring the perspectives of the humanities and social sciences to questions that center on food and agriculture.

 Since its founding as part of the Morrill Land-Grant Acts in 1872, Virginia Tech has been committed to agricultural and food sciences, and to cooperative extension programs that facilitate public engagement with these fields.

 The VT Food Studies Program helps situate food issues in social and historical contexts, drawing on the expertise of faculty from fields such as history, sociology, political science, philosophy, gender studies, literature, folklore studies, geography, education, Africana studies, American Indian Studies, and more.
 We offer a welcoming community for collaborating on food-related projects that span the University and region.

 The program is led by founding director Anna Zeide, an associate professor of history at Virginia Tech.
-Steering Committee members in 2021-2022 (continuing from 2020-2021) include Mark Barrow (History), Letisha Brown (Sociology), Danille Christensen (Religion & Culture), and Saul Halfon (Science & Technology in Society, Faculty), Courtney Thomas (Political Science, Faculty), and Jordan Fallon (Alliance for Social, Political, Ethical, and Cultural Thought ASPECT, Graduate Student).
+Steering Committee members in 2022-2023 include Mark Barrow (History, Faculty), Danille Christensen (Religion & Culture, Faculty), Saul Halfon (Science & Technology in Society, Faculty), Courtney Thomas (Political Science, Faculty), and Jordan Fallon (Alliance for Social, Political, Ethical, and Cultural Thought ASPECT, Graduate Student).